andrewchambers/crushstore/README.md

 should be stored on without network communication - conceptually it is like it like a distributed hash table lookup.

-Periodically all storage nodes will 'scrub' their data directory looking for corrupt objects and ensuring the storage placement requirements are met, replicating data to other nodes if they are not.
+Periodically (and after configuration changes), all storage nodes will 'scrub' their data directory looking for corrupt objects and ensuring the storage placement requirements are met, replicating data to other nodes if they are not.

 ## Use cases and limitations